nickcharlton/sentry-cookbook/README.md

 It uses [runit][] for process monitoring, [nginx][] for the web server and [postgres][] for the data store.

+See [Further Configuration](#further-configuration) for using plugins, configuring workers and different email backends.

 ## Requirements

 * python